BioDecodingLab/3D-HepaticNuclei-Classifier/LOG.md

 - Removed the class-balancing parameter from training because the classes had already been balanced beforehand.
 - Standardized the final configuration used for model comparison.
 - Consolidated the final evaluation setup for all selected classifiers.

+### Documentation and Closure

+- Finalized the writing of the experimental results section.
+- Consolidated the final interpretation after completing all model comparisons.
+- Closed the experimental stage with the complete integration of results, augmentations, and optimized configurations.

 ### General Observation